-This Braided Nutella Bread is easier than it looks, and a special treat to celebrate Kitchen Confidante’s 4th Blog Anniversary.
+Filled with chocolate hazelnut spread, this loaf of Braided Nutella Bread is easier than it looks, and is a special recipe to celebrate Kitchen Confidante’s 4th Blog Anniversary.

 A lot can happen in four years.
 I look at my children and see it plainly: in the span of four years, my daughter entered first grade and will emerge fifth to transition to middle school (middle school! ), while my son, who was a preschooler at this time four years ago, is now a second grader tackling chapter books and tearing through sneakers like the Incredible Hulk.
 There have been weddings.
 And there have been deaths.
 My husband survived graduate school and transitioned to a new firm.
 And there have been adventures.